shini4i/disposable-k8s-cluster/README.md

 ### Reflector

-One of potential usecases would be to configure automatic copy of `docker-registry` secret across all namespaces:
+One of potential use cases would be to configure automatic copy of `docker-registry` secret across all namespaces:

 ```bash
 kubectl create secret docker-registry regcred \